 This debate is further complicated when we consider the potential implication of multiple-pregnancies.
 In this instance, doctors may be performing surgery on a patient who will derive no benefit from it without consenting- it is the ability to consent that differentiates the mother and the otherwise healthy foetus in this case.(13) There are a number of ways we could rationalise this scenario such that it is ethically defensible; one is to take a utilitarian view (14) in that surgery that might save one of the twin’s lives, and with the mother’s consent, satisfies the needs of two out of three of the individuals involved, providing the greatest benefit.
 Further to this, we can justify the scenario in that mother is allowed to make decisions in regard to the treatment of her children in their best interest, as enshrined in law.
 (15) And lastly, as above, we can justify such actions by subordinating the rights of the foetuses to those of the mother, who is justified in making such decisions for her children.
 It is reassuring that currently only medically essential treatments are allowed in such scenarios, it would be much more disconcerting a prospect if the mother was consenting for surgery purely for the cosmesis of one twin.

+A further complicating factor in this discussion is that of gender justice and the role it plays herein.
+This consideration becomes particular apparent with the recent legislative changes that have narrowed reproductive rights in many developed nations and are seen by some as a direct affront to gender justice.
+Although such discussions generally centre around a woman’s right to end her pregnancy, inevitably the narrative may soon include discussions relating to the ethical consideration owed to the foetus.
+Certainly, if the foetus is considered a person at fertilisation as indicated by restrictive abortion legislation surely then the rights owed to them should extend to situations in which the mother does harm to the foetus, for example in a case of smoking whilst pregnant.
+At a time when reproductive rights are threatened, it is essential that clinicians evaluate their moral standpoint in such discussions.

 Learning points

 In terms of how the case I witnessed was resolved and how it will affect my practice in regard to similar ethical problems moving forward; the case was handled satisfactorily by the medical team, the mother was counselled extensively about the surgery and given all the information enabling her to make a decision that both she and the team saw as in the best interests of her two developing children.
 Because of this, trepidations about infringing upon the moral concern owed to each did not come to be an issue.
 In future, I will be much more aware of the ethical issues that surround pregnancy and the interventions available during it.
 I will endeavour to make recommendations to patients based on sound moral judgement such that we can both be confident that we are doing the right thing.
+In terms of recommendations I would make to my colleagues I would say that certainly this is an area of keen debate, and even today there is a paucity of guidance on the topic necessitating medical staff to make their own judgements in regard to issues described above- personhood, foetal rights and reproductive rights.
+Therefore it is essential that medical staff consider the breadth of the area and practice introspection to ensure they understand both the moral and legal standpoint of the healthcare climate in which they work, but also their own views so as to deliver a well-rounded and robust practice.